-Power company Dynegy (a short version of "dynamic energy") has lost some of its dynamism in recent years.
-It provides wholesale power, capacity, and other services to a broad range of customers (utilities, cooperatives, municipalities and other energy operations) in 13 states, in the Midwest, the Northeast, and on the West Coast.
-Its generation portfolio consists of 18 power plants fueled by coal, fuel oil, and natural gas, with a capacity of more than 11,770 MW.
-In 2010 Dynegy's board recommended that the debt-heavy company be acquired by Icahn Enterprises for $665 million, but the deal was rejected in 2011, leading Dynegy to consider bankruptcy protection.
+Power company Dynegy (a short version of "dynamic energy") has lost some of its dynamism in recent years, but is looking to get some of that energy back as a reorganized company.
+Dynegy provides wholesale power, capacity, and other services to a broad range of customers (utilities, cooperatives, municipalities and other energy operations) in eight states in the Midwest, the Northeast, and on the West Coast.
+The company's power generation portfolio consists 35 power plants in eight states totaling about 26,000 MW of generating capacity.
+To expand in regulated power markets, in 2017 Dynegy teamed up with Energy Capital Partners to buy

 's US power plants in a $3.3 billion deal.

 The company operates through three segments: Gas, Coal, and IPH.

 The Gas segment (49% of the Dynegy's total revenues in 2015) includes substantially all of the company's natural gas-fired power generation facilities.

 The Coal segment (30%) includes certain coal-fired power generation facilities and retail business.

 The IPH segment (21%) includes Genco, and Illinois Power Resources Generating, LLC, which also own, directly and indirectly, certain coal-fired power generation facilities.